HKU International Affairs Office

 HKU University Number and Portal Account

-• Exchange students will receive a 10-digit HKU University Number (UID), Portal ID and PIN details through email around 1 to 2 weeks before semester starts.
+• Exchange students will receive a 10-digit HKU University Number (UID), Portal ID and PIN details via email approximately 1 to 2 weeks before the semester starts.

-• Visiting students will receive UID, Portal ID and PIN directly from your host faculty.
+• Visiting students will receive their UID, Portal ID and PIN directly from their host faculty.

 Student Registration Procedures